The Psychological Benefits of Green Buildings

 Research shows that green structures play a role in boosting our indoor environments and creating higher satisfaction, enhanced well-being, and increased productivity for people.
 These psychological benefits improve our livelihoods, leading to happier and more profitable businesses on top of environmental action.

-As the costs for sustainable building materials and products continue to drop, green building will continue to a hot construction trend in 2019.
+As the costs for sustainable building materials and products continue to drop, green building will continue to a hot construction trend.
 It will not only be cost-effective for construction but also be the best solution for solving our environmental and health issues.

 Society for Human Resource Management | World Green Building Council | UCLA | SunPower | Asure | IEREK | University of the Witwatersrand | Department of Energy | Smart Cities Dive | Sota Construction Services | International Green Roof Institute | Natural Leader